lord-zo/misc/help/config_TeXLive.md

 ## User installation of TeXLive from tug.org

-To do this, get the latest texlive installer from tug.org, and unzip it.
+To do this, get the latest TeXLive installer from tug.org, and unzip it.
 Then cd into the unzipped directory and run `$ perl install-tl` (not as root).
 This will start the command line installer whose interface you should try